kadimetla/doc-adk-training/training/module04-llmagent-deep-dive/lab-solution.md

 2.  **Duplicate the existing agent:**

-    Copy the `echo-agent` directory and rename the copy to `pirate-translator-agent`.
+    Copy the `echo-agent` directory and rename the copy to `haiku-poet-agent`.

     *   **macOS / Linux:**
         ```shell
-        cp -r echo-agent pirate-translator-agent
+        cp -r echo-agent haiku-poet-agent
         ```
     *   **Windows:**
         ```shell
-        xcopy echo-agent pirate-translator-agent /E /I
+        xcopy echo-agent haiku-poet-agent /E /I
         ```

 3.  **Ensure your virtual environment is active:**